flakpaket/SprayItForward/README.md

 Fall2024
 Fall24!
 Fall2024!
-Summer24
-Summer2024
-Summer24!
-Summer2024!
 ```
 # Potential improvements
-- [ ] Ouput list in order of likelihood
+- [X] Output list in order of likelihood
 - [ ] Add parameters to customize the output